Troubleshooters: Dress Disaster & Appliance Nightmare

 Our Call for Action volunteers took on the case and got results in one day.

 "I made one call to Action News," said Sowers.
-"The next day, Friday morning on my way to work, Sears called me and apologized."
+"The next day, Friday morning, on my way to work, Sears called me and apologized."

-After fighting with Sears for more than 2 months, Sowers received a brand new washer and dryer within two days.
+After fighting with Sears for more than two months, Sowers received a brand new washer and dryer within two days.

 "I tell everybody, 'Call Action News,'" Sowers said.
 "You got a problem, call Action News!"